andreacappelletti97/cloudsimplus_hw1/README.md

 As we can see, for each Cloudlets that have been allocated into a different locality from the request origin, there is a penalty in terms of latency to pay.
-Indeed, the StartTime takes 120seconds (this penalty includes both forwarding and returning latency and it is set as a submissionDelay just for implementation convenience).
+Indeed, the StartTime takes 120 seconds (this penalty includes both forwarding and returning latency and it is set as a submissionDelay just for implementation convenience).

 To this penalty we have to sum the execution time of the Cloudlet.